gitnyasha/deno-blog-app/README.md

 ## Deno Fresh Framework features and benefits

 Fresh makes use of just-in-time (JIT) rendering on the server meaning the code is compiled when needed not before runtime, using a combination of a routing framework and templating engine for rendering pages on demand.
 Whenever a user make a request it takes less time for the browser to load content onto the screen.
+Now remember when I said that Fresh does not provide a build step, any TypeScript or JSX to plain JavaScript code is done when it is needed giving very fast iteration loops and deployments.